tsotnep/ETSE_GDSP/README.md

         -tb/ *.vhd and *.wcfg VHDL and Waveform files for simulation -tcl/ *.tcl files for TCL scripts

-most of the folders have their separate README

-Please note that you should not change any name existing in the project. everything is connected.
+**Please note that you should not change any name existing in the project. everything is connected.**

 TODO: